 During the Intentional Read Aloud you and your children have the chance to think about and discuss great books.
 Dig in deeply to explore the big ideas, themes, and concepts that make reading meaningful.

 Listen to a teacher's perspective on why she loves having the Intentional Read Aloud in her classroom.

 What is an Intentional Read Aloud?

-A read aloud becomes intentional when you plan to use the book to teach a specific skill, strategy, or concept.
-Whatever objective you choose, the focus of the Intentional Read Aloud is always on understanding, engaging with, and enjoying the book.
+A read aloud becomes intentional when you plan to use the book to model and teach proficient reading behaviors.
+The focus of the Intentional Read Aloud is always on understanding, engaging with, and enjoying the book.